The-Chaos-Consortium/chaos-and-conquest/docs/hired-help.md

 # Hired Help
 Difficult as it is to imagine anyone willingly subjecting themselves to be under the employ of an adventurer, such strange occurrences do happen, and with alarming frequency too!
 A good thing, then, for without the exploitation of human capital no adventurer could ever hope for even a modicum of success.

-There are four different categories of hired help.
+There are four different categories of hired help: hirelings, retainers, mercenaries, and specialists.
 ## Hirelings
 NPCs can be hired to help PC’s during their adventures.
 Hirelings will go on adventures with a PC, but will not participate in combat.